 You might be wondering how I got here.

-This obsession (paired with a whole lot of privilege and introversion) led me to spend my teenage and college years with my nose in the work of Jung, Freud, Goethe, Kant, Hegel, and many other thinkers who seemed just as obsessed as I was.
-So I ended up with a BA in Philosophy, and a Masters in German.
+My fascination with the human psyche, and particularly the unconscious, had me spending my teenage and college years with my nose in the work of Jung, Freud, Goethe, Kant, Hegel, and many others.
+Long story short, I ended up with a Bachelors in Philosophy, and a Masters in German.
 (And... well... not a whole lot of friends.)

 At this point, I'd spent countless hours in therapy and personal growth work, and it was clear that the usual methods weren't getting anywhere.

-After spending a few years teaching trauma-informed yoga classes in inpatient psychiatric hospitals, I enrolled in a graduate program for Counseling Psychology, but left after six months after realizing that it wasn't going to help me do what my soul was calling me to do... to offer others the shadow work that continues to transform my life.
+After spending a few years teaching trauma-informed yoga classes in inpatient psychiatric hospitals, I enrolled in a graduate program for Counseling Psychology, but left after realizing that becoming a Mental Health Counselor wasn't going to help me do what my soul was calling me to do... to offer others the work that continues to transform my life.

 "Catherine is uniquely amazing.
 There's this sense of softness and love, yet she's a complete powerhouse of a human.
 She is so comforting yet incredibly strong, and was able to hold the intense amount of space I needed for healing.
 I am finally feeling strong about my journey to continue healing myself and helping others."